 The first-year Scorpions, by contrast, are quite popular in San Antonio.
 Through their first six home matches, the Scorps are averaging a robust 9,460 fans per game according to Kenn.com, more than double any other team in the 2nd division.

 One interesting historical footnote.
 The 1976 Thunder imported 34-year old English legend Bobby Moore – captain of England’s 1966 World Cup championship team.
 Moore suited up for 24 matches for the Thunder that season.

 Following the 1976 season, the franchise moved to Honolulu, where the club spent one year as Team Hawaii.
 After the 1977 campaign, the club relocated once again to Oklahoma, playing out the rest of the NASL’s existence as the Tulsa Roughnecks until the franchise folded in September 1984, followed shortly thereafter by the NASL itself.

 As for the Scorpions promo, no word on throw back jerseys or a reunion of any ex-Thunder players of personnel.
 The centerpiece of the promotion will be a price rollback to 1976 dollars – free parking, $4 tickets and $1 hot dogs and soft drinks.

 Choosing the match against the Strikers is a nice, subtle addition to the retro theme.
-The Strikers themselves are a throw back brand, recalling the glory days of the original Fort Lauderdale Strikers – who featured George Best, Teofilo Cubillas, Gerd Mueller and Ray Hudson among other international stars – at Lockhart Stadium as members of the original NASL from 1977 to 1983.
+The Strikers themselves are a throw back brand, recalling the glory days of the original Fort Lauderdale Strikers – who featured George Best, Teofilo Cubillas, Gerd Muller and Ray Hudson among other international stars – at Lockhart Stadium as members of the original NASL from 1977 to 1983.